VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 2. Click "<svg aria-hidden="true" height="16" viewBox="0 0 16 16" version="1.1" width="16" data-view-component="true" >
     <path fill="#FFFFFF" fill-rule="evenodd" d="M5 3.25a.75.75 0 11-1.5 0 .75.75 0 011.5 0zm0 2.122a2.25 2.25 0 10-1.5 0v.878A2.25 2.25 0 005.75 8.5h1.5v2.128a2.251 2.251 0 101.5 0V8.5h1.5a2.25 2.25 0 002.25-2.25v-.878a2.25 2.25 0 10-1.5 0v.878a.75.75 0 01-.75.75h-4.5A.75.75 0 015 6.25v-.878zm3.75 7.378a.75.75 0 11-1.5 0 .75.75 0 011.5 0zm3-8.75a.75.75 0 100-1.5.75.75 0 000 1.5z"></path>
     </svg> Fork " in the top right

 3. Clone your copy of the repo, `git clone git@github.com:YouUserName/OpGuidesHugoSrc.git`

 4. Go to this file (content→Engineering→Linux→git.md)

 5. Add your name to the list below using a text editor.

+6. Run `git add .` to stage your changes.
+(The `.` character means all files)

-6. Run `git add .`, followed by `git commit -m "added [yourname] to Cool People"`
+7. Then `git commit -m "added [yourname] to Cool People"` To put put those staged files into a commit.

-6. Run `git push` to push your changes to *your* copy of the repo on GitHub
+8. Run `git push` to push your changes to *your* copy of the repo on GitHub

-7. Go back to the [OpGuide's GitHub Repo](https://github.com/VegaDeftwing/OpGuidesHugoSrc)
+9. Go back to the [OpGuide's GitHub Repo](https://github.com/VegaDeftwing/OpGuidesHugoSrc)

-8. You'll see a banner at the top of the page that looks something like this:
+10. You'll see a banner at the top of the page that looks something like this:

     [TODO]

     Click [TODO]

-9. You'll be prompted with the checklist that's in the [pull_request_template.md](https://github.com/VegaDeftwing/OpGuidesHugoSrc/blob/main/pull_request_template.md) file.
+11. You'll be prompted with the checklist that's in the [pull_request_template.md](https://github.com/VegaDeftwing/OpGuidesHugoSrc/blob/main/pull_request_template.md) file.
 Since you're just adding your name, please check the first box "Everything I'm contributing..." and the first box on the Public Domain option.

-10. Click [TODO].
+12. Click [TODO].
 Now the Pull Request has been summited but should be marked as "Open".
 This means that I now need to either approve it or not.
 If it gets approved you'll see "Merged" otherwise you'll see "Closed".
 This may take a few days.
 Once I've merged the change, it may not go live right away, as I still have to push it to the live version of the website.

-11. Optionally, once the PR is done, you may want to delete your copy of the repo from your repositories.
+13. Optionally, once the PR is done, you may want to delete your copy of the repo from your repositories.

 <div class="cool">